-BOI's senior unsecured debt is likely to face very low loss-given-failure because of the loss absorption provided by its own volume and the amount of debt subordinated to it.
-This results in a PR Assessment of baa1, two notches above the BCA.
-This is lower than the Preliminary Rating Assessment for deposits because of the probability that we incorporate in our LGF analysis of resolution authorities taking actions to preserve deposits in a bail-in, at the expense of senior unsecured debt.
+BOI's senior unsecured debt is likely to face extremely low loss-given-failure because of the loss absorption provided by its own volume and the amount of debt subordinated to it.
+This results in a PR Assessment of A3, three notches above the BCA.